 WELCOME TO NINTH LIFE STUDIO

-As a private tattoo boutique composed of three artists, we strive to not only create the best tattoos customized to each individual client, but also to offer a uniquely fun and comfortable experience in the process.
+As a private tattoo boutique composed of four artists, we strive to not only create the best tattoos customized to each individual client, but also to offer a uniquely fun and comfortable experience in the process.
 Whether it be translating rough concepts and ideas into tattooable art, commemorating special moments and loved ones with portraits, or just curing your tattoo itch with a quick zap for fun, we love what we do and we love to give you our best.

 Which styles of tattooing would you consider to be your specialties?
 Cover-ups.
 Although I'm also proficient with portrait/realism, illustrative, and new school.